material-motion/material-motion/specifications/runtime.md

 The system we propose here is an implementation of the [Plan/Fulfillment](patterns/plan-fulfillment.md) pattern.
 We call it a Runtime.

+## Purpose

+The purpose of this Runtime is to unify the expression of different types of motion and interaction.
+We think of it as a layer of abstraction between the application engineer and the systems of fulfillment that exist on a given platform.

+## Overview

 An instance of a Runtime must be able to do the following:

 - Commit to Plans.